OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000023.md

 kanRelease: 3.14
 kanMetric: 1.2
 kanSize:
-kanPriority:
+kanPriority: 10
+kanRepo:
 ---
 Configuration & Release management.
 LM - This is hard to estimate as it is too generic in it's description.
+PR - this is a series of ongoing tasks - we don't need to include it in the backlog (closed by Paul R).